Library Policies & Usage

 You can reach the Circulation/Reserve Desk at 617-573-8177.

-Reference librarians are available at the Reference Desk, located directly across from the entrance to the Law Library on the sixth floor.
-If you are looking for reference or research assistance, help in formulating Lexis or Westlaw queries, an introduction to the online library catalog, or a quick tutorial on one of the many legal databases available in the Law Library, the Reference Desk is the place to come.
-For more in-depth discussion of a research project, an appointment may be made with an individual reference librarian.
-If you cannot make it into the Law Library, reference assistance is available by phone at 617-573-8516 or via email at email@example.com.
+Legal research librarians are available at the Research Desk, located directly across from the entrance to the Law Library on the sixth floor.
+If you are looking for reference or research assistance, help in formulating Lexis or Westlaw queries, an introduction to the online library catalog, or a quick tutorial on one of the many legal databases available in the Law Library, the Research Desk is the place to come.
+For more in-depth discussion of a research project, an appointment may be made with an individual legal research librarian.
+If you cannot make it into the Law Library, research assistance is available by phone at 617-573-8516 or via email at [email protected].